 In 1978, after much preparation and planning, the property between the old school and the church became the location for the new St. Joseph School and Catholic Centre.
 It was built by financially assessing both parishes; with financial help from the Knights of Columbus and Catholic Women’s League and the Lottery Office (which was set up by Peter Klassen).
 Bishop Emmett Doyle blessed the new school/centre in October 1979.

 Destination Imagination is a whole school activity which provides multi-aged teams a chance to participate in creative problem solving challenges throughout the school year.
 Students are placed in multi-aged teams early in the year.
 These teams participate in many events and develop special friendships and support for each other.
-Events include theme days, Sandcastle Day to celebrate Pentecost, as well as Fun Day!
+Events include theme days, Walk-a-thon, Sandcastle Day to celebrate Pentecost, as well as Fun Day!